v-fedoseev/v-fedoseev/README.md

 📚 A master student @ U of Bonn: a research-focused CS program;

-📃 RA @ U of Oxford: parsing, data cleaning and exploratory analysis for a Finance project;
+📃 Research Assistant @ U of Oxford: parsing, data cleaning and exploratory analysis for a Finance project;

 _____
 🚈 What I did before: